ShreyJoshi29/SRE-tech-assessment/README.md

 - **pvc.yaml**: Kubernetes PersistentVolumeClaim manifest.
 - **README.md**: Project documentation.

+# Setup

+1. Install Docker and Kubernetes ( Minikube) on your local machine.
+2. Build the Docker image using the provided Dockerfile: `docker build -t my-web-app .`
+3. Apply the Kubernetes manifests to deploy the application: `kubectl apply -f .`
 # Usage

 Once the application is deployed, you can access it using the assigned service URL or IP address.